Marwan-98/scandiTest/README.md

 2. Product Details Page (PDP)

-- These pages shows all Product details, images and desription, Allowing the user to configure it before adding it to the cart
+- These pages shows all Product details, images and description, Allowing the user to configure it before adding it to the cart

 ### Prerequisites